Grants & Scholarships

 Who would say “no” to free money?

 The links below highlight application-based scholarship opportunities, but you should think of your existing St. John’s financial aid—and any additional study abroad grants you’d receive toward a semester abroad—as the “base” for determining how much study abroad will really cost you and your family.
-For further information, including making a direct comparison between studying abroad and studying in NYC, please contact our colleagues in the Office of Student Financial Services: Rosemary Encarnacion on the Queens campus or Theresa Cantarella on the Staten Island Campus.
+For further information, including making a direct comparison between studying abroad and studying in NYC, please contact our colleague in the Office of Student Financial Services: Kayon McKenzie.
+If you're a veteran interested in studying abroad, please contact Marion Concilio.

 Students from other U.S. universities should also contact their home institution's financial aid office, as well as our Visiting Student page, for specific information on the type of aid available to each individual.

 The Institute of International Education's (IIE) Study Abroad Funding website has a database to help students discover more study abroad program and scholarship opportunities.
 Students in search of more funding should click here to research more opportunities.